 Students will work closely with their mentors and members of their research team to develop a project that can be conducted over the course of the 10-week program.
 Students will also work with their mentors to establish and maintain regular working hours.
 (Students currently engaged in research in a CUNY lab should expect to be assigned to a different mentor.)

 All program participants will meet for weekly CSURP programming every Thursday from 2-4 pm.
 These activities will include research seminars, workshops on graduate school preparation, communication skills, research integrity and career development.
 Past programs have also included behind-the-scenes trip to the American Museum of Natural History.
 The program culminates in a final poster session where students present their work to peers, faculty and administrators.

-A stipend of $4,000 (taxable) is offered to applicants accepted into the program, as well as monthly unlimited New York City Transit MetroCards to assist with transportation costs.
-The program aims to promote a sense of community among CSURP scholars and encourages participants to take advantage of free University housing. learn more about the 2015 program.
+A stipend of $4,000 (taxable) is offered to applicants accepted into the program, as well as three monthly unlimited New York City Transit MetroCards to assist with transportation costs.
+The program aims to promote a sense of community among CSURP scholars and encourages participants to take advantage of free University housing.

 The program is open to students enrolled at any CUNY college.
 Students enrolled at the senior colleges must be sophomores or juniors at the time of application.
 Students at the community colleges must have at least 30 credits at the time of application.